andrew-wilkes/password-manager/docs/data-encryption.md

 To encrypt our raw data we will make use of AES encryption that is available in Godot.
 This allows us to encode and decode our data easily and quickly.

-AES encryption is used by U.S. for securing sensitive but unclassified material.

 We will use AES encryption in two stages using both of the available modes.

 ## Stage 1 - EBC Mode